Prashid2002/VYORIUS-RTSP-STREAMING-APP/README.md

-# 📺 Vyorius RTSP Streaming App
+# 📺 RTSP Streaming App

 Vyorius is an Android application that allows users to stream RTSP video using the VLC media player library.
 It also supports Picture-in-Picture (PiP) mode for multitasking while watching live streams.
 The app offers a simple UI and smooth streaming experience.